peteroupc/encoding/api/com.upokecenter.util.ArrayWriter.md

 ## Constructors

-* `ArrayWriter()`<br>
+* `ArrayWriter() PeterO.ArrayWriter`<br>
- Initializes a new instance of the  class with a default buffer size.
+ Initializes a new instance of the PeterO.ArrayWriter class with a default buffer size.
-* `ArrayWriter(int initialSize)`<br>
+* `ArrayWriter(int initialSize) PeterO.ArrayWriter`<br>
- Initializes a new instance of the  class with the given initial buffer size.
+ Initializes a new instance of the PeterO.ArrayWriter class with the given initial buffer size.

 ## Method Details

 ### ArrayWriter
     public ArrayWriter()
-Initializes a new instance of the <see cref='T:PeterO.ArrayWriter'/> class with a default buffer size.
+Initializes a new instance of the <code>PeterO.ArrayWriter</code> class with a default buffer size.
 ### ArrayWriter
     public ArrayWriter(int initialSize)
-Initializes a new instance of the <see cref='T:PeterO.ArrayWriter'/> class with the given initial buffer size.
+Initializes a new instance of the <code>PeterO.ArrayWriter</code> class with the given initial buffer size.

 **Parameters:**